anufdo/todo-app-saas/TEST_GUIDE.md

 4. **Click the Admin link**
    - Should navigate to: http://localhost:3000/admin
    - You should see the tenant management interface
-   - You should see the "Demo Workspace" tenant with statistics
+   - You should see ALL tenants in the system
 5. **Test Admin Features:**
    - Try changing the plan (dropdown)
    - Try changing the status (dropdown)
    - Changes should persist and refresh the page
+   - Only platform admins can delete tenants

 ### 2. Test Regular User (No Admin Access)